Congressman Conyers to retire after harassment accusations: reports

-WASHINGTON (Reuters) - U.S. congressman John Conyers, the longest serving member of the House of Representatives, will announce on Tuesday he does not plan to run for re-election, U.S. media said following accusations of sexual harassment against the Michigan Democrat.
+WASHINGTON (Reuters) - John Conyers, the longest serving member of the U.S. House of Representatives, will announce on Tuesday he does not plan to run for re-election, U.S. media said following accusations of sexual harassment against the Michigan Democrat.

-Conyers is expected to make the announcement on a local radio show, the New York Times reported citing a relative.
+Conyers’ lawyer, in a tweet, dismissed the reports.
+The lawmaker is expected to make comments at 10:15 a.m (1515 GMT) on a local radio program.

+The New York Times, citing a relative, said Conyers would announce his retirement on the radio show.
 Other local media also reported the plans, citing sources close to Conyers.

-His lawyer earlier said on Twitter that Conyers would make an announcement at 10:15 a.m (1515 GMT).

 “He is not resigning.
-He is going to retire,” Conyers’ great-nephew Ian, a Michigan state senator, told the Times, adding that he planned to run for the seat in Congress himself.
+He is going to retire,” Conyers’ great-nephew Ian Conyers, a Michigan state senator, told the Times, adding that he planned to run for the seat in Congress himself.

+But Conyer’s lawyer, Arnold Reed, wrote on Twitter: “I have not spoken to Ian Conyers and no one is aware of the congressman’s plans except he and I and his wife.”

 The House Ethics Committee last week opened an investigation into Conyers, 88, after he said his office had resolved a harassment case of a former staffer with a payment but no admission of guilt.